jmacd/opentelemetry-specification/specification/trace/datamodel.md

 The OpenTelemetry Span encodes the `tracestate` that was computed when the Span started.

-### ParentSpanID
+### ParentSpanId

 **Status**: [Stable](../document-status.md)

-The OpenTelemetry Span contains a ParentSpanID field which for non-root spans refers to the W3C `parent-id` identifiers that was in the trace context when it started (i.e., it is the SpanID of the parent span for non-root spans).
+The OpenTelemetry Span contains a ParentSpanId field which for non-root spans refers to the W3C `parent-id` identifiers that was in the trace context when it started (i.e., it is the SpanId of the parent span for non-root spans).

 ### Name